allenai/clarifydelphi/README.md

 We provide a [demo](https://clarify-delphi.apps.allenai.org/) of our clarification question generation system.

 # Citing the Data and/or Code
-- Resources on this page are licensed CC-BY 4.0, a Creative Commons license requiring Attribution (https://creativecommons.org/licenses/by/4.0/).
+- Resources on this page are licensed through Apache 2.0.
 - Please cite the following paper if you use the data:
 ```
 @inproceedings{pyatkin2023clarifydelphi,